MansoorAlmaleki/Laser-communication/README.md

 ## PWM waveform & Custom Binary protocol
 <img src="https://github.com/MansoorAlmaleki/Laser-communication/blob/457ed8cad1ebfdebb9a437ee194c57475b112a88/misc/PWMWaveform.jpeg" width="300" alt="PWM waveform">

-The signal waveform shows a transmitted frame containing binary data.
+The signal waveform shows a transmitted frame.
 The long bits are represented as a 1 while the short bits are represented as a 0.
 In the given image the signal waveform can be decoded to